Dateline: Tbilisi, Georgia

 The Colombian government has been building the market over the years.
-In addition, it invested billions of dollars to expand its high speed broadband access to a greater amount of Colombia.
+In addition, it invested billions of dollars to expand its high-speed broadband access to a greater amount of Colombia.

-In 2013, Mark Zuckerberg launched internet.org, “a Facebook-led initiative bringing together technology leaders, nonprofits and local communities to connect the two thirds of the world that doesn’t have internet access.”
+In 2013, Mark Zuckerberg launched internet.org, “a Facebook-led initiative bringing together technology leaders, nonprofits and local communities to connect the two-thirds of the world that doesn’t have internet access.”

-This initiative will allow smartphone and tablet users free access to internet without data charges.
+This initiative will allow smartphone and tablet users free access to the internet without data charges.
 It will provide businesses with a greater connection to a wider workforce.
 And locals will have access to more opportunities for employment and educational programs, particularly in the tech world.

 Colombia is steadily developing its infrastructure to create a booming tech ecosystem.
 In fact, the whole Colombian economy is doing quite well.
-Despite the blow of low oil prices, Colombia is one of Latin America’s strongest and fastest growing economies.
+Despite the blow of low oil prices, Colombia is one of Latin America’s strongest and fastest-growing economies.

 Colombia’s vibrant culture

-With around 48 million people and 440,000 square miles, Colombia includes an Atlantic and Pacific coast, islands, rain forest, Andean peaks and plains.
+With around 48 million people and 440,000 square miles, Colombia includes an Atlantic and Pacific coast, islands, rain forest, Andean peaks, and plains.
 It connects to Central America via Panama and borders Peru, Ecuador, Brazil and Venezuela.

 The food in Colombia is as rich in variety as its different regions.
 Depending on where you are located, you can expect to enjoy classic dishes that include grilled meats, chorizo, beans, rice and fresh avocado and tomato.
 Many soups are served in a traditional manner which will typically include chicken and potatoes.
 In coastal areas, an array of seafood is abundant.
-Various fish and lobster are severed up with coconut rice and sweet plantain patties.
+Various fish and lobsters are severed up with coconut rice and sweet plantain patties.

-Spain’s influence is still seen in many aspects of the Colombian culture.
+Spain’s influence is still seen in many aspects of Colombian culture.
 For instance, Catholicism continues to be the main religion.
 Spanish is the primary language and offshore businessmen and expats enjoy the fact that Colombians do not have a strong accent.
 In fact, they speak clearer Spanish than many other parts of Latin America.